 It is the Bush-Wellborn Crossing intersection improvement project.
 Specifically we are looking at improvements at the intersection of Wellborn Road (FM 2154) and George Bush Drive (FM 2347) in College Station.

-The intersection is a confluence of heavy vehicular and transit traffic (commuters and special event participants); bicyclists and pedestrians; and freight movement.
+The intersection is frequently traveled by a high number of vehicular and transit traffic (commuters and special event participants); bicyclists and pedestrians; and freight movement.
 The existing intersection is no longer able to efficiently handle the growing number of travelers.
-An at-grade Union Pacific Railroad single track main line runs adjacent to Wellborn Road and causes additional problems.
-The intersection will only get worse with the expected growth in the area.
+An at-grade Union Pacific Railroad single track main line runs adjacent to Wellborn Road and causes additional congestion in the area.
+The existing conditions will continue to get worse with the future anticipated growth.

-TxDOT received approvals to move ahead with a proposed design in 2007—10 years ago.
-No funding for construction was identified, but right-of-way acquisition is currently under way.
-This is an opportunity to reassess.
-Additional community growth has occurred, technologies have changed, and we want to make sure that we move forward with the best possible solution.
+TxDOT received approvals to move ahead with a proposed design in 2007, over 15 years ago.
+No funding for construction was identified at the time, but most of the right-of-way acquisition was completed.
+Since then, additional community growth has occurred, technologies have changed, and the community is being reengaged to ensure that the most appropriate approach is taken.

 Pedestrians and bicyclists will have a more difficult time crossing the streets; congestion will get worse; trains will create more disruption to traffic flow; bus traffic will see additional delays.